 - Do you have some kind of explanation we could print up for our non-Jewish guests?

-Yes, here are two samples that will help get you started.
+Yes, here is a sample that will help get you started.

 - When may we take pictures in the sanctuary?
 What about video?